Aamirofficiall/IterationProject/README.md

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 <br>

-##To Run Your App
+## To Run Your App
-In your Terminal
+From your Terminal run the folowing comand:
 <br>
 - Run "python manage.py runserver"
 <br>